Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 when you are a mate again you will

-never drive a sick boy out ofa bunk to
+never drive a sick boy out of a bunk to

 help you load your boat on a stormy